Executing Dart in the Background with Flutter Plugins and Geofencing

 As previously mentioned, the main purpose of the

 GeofencingPlugin is to process requests from Dart code and then register or remove geofences based on the contents of said request.
+An instance of this class is automatically created and added to the plugin registry at application startup.

 In order to handle requests, create an instance of

-GeofencingPlugin with this new channel:
+GeofencingPlugin instance with this new channel in the implementation of

 In order to manage these requests,

-onMethodCall needs to be overridden:
+onMethodCall needs to be implemented:

 Finally, I’ll add the ability to register geofences (removing geofences is relatively trivial, so I’ll focus on adding geofences in this article):